-Additionally, Celsius runs a loyalty programme where status is based on how valuable CEL is to the user's portfolio.
+Furthermore, Celsius offers a loyalty program that determines the user's status by evaluating the significance of CEL within their investment portfolio.
 Members receive added incentives and interest rate breaks when they advance to the next tier.

 Now we know about both the crypto firms and their functions as well.
 Coming back to FTX buying Celsius, it has been all massacre in recent times.

 The United States Department of Justice objected to Celsius's move to begin withdrawals for a subset of clients, according to a recent release.